Riyap30/ToMe-Flash/README.md

-# Environment Setup on Greene HPC (Singularity + Conda)

 This guide covers setting up a reproducible GPU environment on NYU HPC using a Singularity container with a persistent overlay filesystem.
 The stack targets FlashAttention-2, ToMe, and PyTorch on CUDA 12.1.
+Further includes instructions on running the 2*2 experimental design and performing statistical analysis.

 ---